advisely/openqr/README.md

 ## ✨ Features

 - **Real-time Generation:** The QR code updates instantly as you type.
-- **Color Customization:** Easily change the color of the QR code and its background.
+- **Color Customization:** Choose custom colors for the QR code and its background.
+- **Add Your Logo:** Embed your own logo in the center of the QR code for branding.
+- **Error Correction:** Select from four levels of error correction (Low, Medium, Quartile, High) to ensure scannability.
-- **Downloadable:** Save the QR code as a high-quality PNG image.
+- **Download PNG:** Save the generated QR code as a high-quality PNG image.
-- **Client-Side:** No data is sent to a server.
-Everything happens in your browser.
+- **Light/Dark Theme:** Switch between light and dark modes, with your preference saved for your next visit.
+- **Multiple Data Types:** Generate QR codes for URLs, plain text, Wi-Fi credentials, and vCard contact information.
 - **Persistent QR Codes:** The generated QR codes store the link data directly and will work forever, independently of this app.
 - **Free & Open Source:** This tool is completely free to use with no subscriptions or hidden costs.